Quick Info about

 Early Life and Education

-Andrew Cuomo was born on December 6, 1956, to Italian descent parents.
-Growing up in the New York City, Cuomo went to Archbishop Molloy High School.
+Andrew Cuomo was born on December 6, 1956, to Italian descent parents Mario Cuomo and Matilda Cuomo.
+Growing up in New York City, Cuomo went to Archbishop Molloy High School.
 Later, he joined Fordham University for undergraduate education and Albany Law School of Union University for a JD.
-He also has three siblings Chris Cuomo, Margaret I. Cuomo, Maria Cuomo Cole, and Madeline Cuomo.
+He also has four siblings Chris Cuomo, Margaret I. Cuomo, Maria Cuomo Cole, and Madeline Cuomo.
 Where his brother Chris Cuomo is a journalist on CNN.

 Andrew Cuomo is currently dating Sandra Lee, the host of Food Network.
 Previously, he was married to Kerry Kennedy, niece of Late President John F. Kennedy, until 2005.
-The couple had three children: Cara, Mariah, and Michaela.
+The couple has three daughters.
+Their oldest daughter is Michaela Cuomo, while Mariah Kennedy Cuomo and Cara Kennedy-Cuomo are twins.

 Donald Trump and Andrew Cuomo